 In addition to the mighty towers, most of the old city wall also still remains, as do several of its gates.
 The Arco deo Becci for one is still a busy thoroughfare.

 The Rocca of Montestaffoli is somewhat less well preserved, now laying in ruin.
 However, the remains of the medieval fortress are now used as a pretty urban park.
-Perched right at the top of the hill, on the western side of town, this is a stunning place to sit and watch the sunset over the valley.
+Perched right at the top of the hill, this is a stunning place to sit and watch the sunset over the valley.

 San Gimignano stretches out well beyond those old city walls, with more historic sites found throughout the town and surrounding area.
 Beautiful medieval arched fountains, the fonti medievali, can be found in the woods just east of town.